Jaak Madison: Foreign policy and border agreement with Russia

 Madison has said Estonia must withdraw from the border agreement between Estonia and Russia and start new talks on the basis of the Treaty of Tartu.
 In 2018, Madison said that if the border treaty is ratified under the current conditions, Russia could claim that the Treaty of Tartu is no longer legally valid.

 He has opposed defense cooperation and security policy with France or Germany, and in favour of cooperation with the other Baltic states, Poland, Hungary, the United States and Finland.

 In 2018, in the foreign policy magazine Diplomaatia, Madison named supporting and keeping in touch with Estonian communities abroad as a key issue for the survival of Estonia, which should not be compromised for realpolitical reasons.
 Madison also took this view on the issue of Estonians in Crimea, arguing that the occupation of Crimea by Russia must not mean that Estonia no longer supports Estonians living there.
 He stated that Estonia must pursue a value-based foreign policy, which means that any Estonian living anywhere in the world is important to Estonia and we should do everything in our power to keep their ties with Estonia.

 Immigration and citizenship

 Madison believes that mass immigration does not affect Estonia.

 In January 2019, he said that a low immigration quota (up to 1300 people a year) was not a problem because there was free movement of labor in the European Union and an increase in the immigration quota would be only for cheap labor, which would lower local wages.
 Madison supports not having a quota for highly skilled workers who earn triple the average wage.

-In 2018, he expressed the view that those with Estonian alien's passport who have lived in Estonia since 1991 should be given five years to decide what citizenship they want.
-Those who do not acquire Estonian citizenship during this period will have their residence permit revoked.
+In 2018, he expressed the view that those with an Estonian alien's passport who have lived in Estonia since 1991 should be given five years to decide what citizenship they want.
+Those who do not acquire Estonian citizenship during this period would have their residence permit revoked.